It’s World Teachers’ Day!

 Back to menu

 Being a performing arts teacher plays a significant role in helping young people develop their creative skills for the workplace.
-Whether they move into an arts career or something entirely different, creativity is an valuable trait to have.
+Whether they move into an arts career or something entirely different, knowing how to improve creativity is a valuable trait to have.

-If you want to inspire creative thinking in the classroom, a nurturing environment is key.
-Our PGCE in Education 14+ (Art, Creative Practice and Performance) course covers all the essential pedagogy strategies to enable visual thinking in students, and provides you with a nationally-recognised master’s level qualification.
+If you want to inspire creative teaching and thinking in the classroom, a nurturing environment is key.
+Our PGCE in Education 14+ (Art, Creative Practice and Performance) course covers all the essential pedagogy strategies to enable visual thinking in students and provides you with a nationally recognised master’s level qualification.

-Our course aims to help you inspire and motivate others, delving deeper into best approach and practice.
+Our creative teaching courses aim to help you inspire and motivate others, delving deeper into best approach and practice.
 Here are some of the methods we encourage on how to improve creativity.

 1. Giving students enough time to reflect